-- 1) Every permeate reading was below the MDL (0.02 mg/L) for iron.
-The calculation assumed that the total iron concentration in the permeate was 0.02 mg/L, but it may have been much less. - 2) The analyses measured total iron, rather than Fe(OH){3.} The actual compound that precipitated was probably a complexed ferric hydroxide, with one or more As (V) ions attached, as it is well known that ferric hydroxide will exchange one or more OH ions for As (V) ions (Ligand exchange). - 3) The calculations for the retention of iron for the entire test period are based on only five data points.
-The daily iron results did vary and the assumption that the average of the five data points represents the entire test period could be significantly biased.
+1) Every permeate reading was below the MDL (0.02 mg/L) for iron.
+The calculation assumed that the total iron concentration in the permeate was 0.02 mg/L, but it may have been much less.

+- 2) The analyses measured total iron, rather than Fe(OH)3.
+The actual compound that precipitated was probably a complexed ferric hydroxide, with possibly one or more As (V) ions attached, as it is well known that ferric hydroxide will exchange one or more OH- ions for As (V) ions (Ligand exchange). - 3) The calculations for the retention of iron for the entire test period are based on only four data points.
+The iron results did vary and the assumption that the average of the data points represents the entire test period could be significantly biased.
+Also, the one high feedwater concentration was assumed to be an outlier and not typical of the actual feedwater concentration.